protoEvangelion/interactiveTradeFloor/README.md

 firebase setup:web
 ```

+* Create a new file called `config.js` in the root of this repo with the file below
-* Add the credentials this command prints out in a new file called `config.js`
+	* Add the credentials the `firebase setup:web` command prints out under the key `FIREBASE_CONFIG`
-* This file is in `.gitignore`
+	* This file is in `.gitignore` so will not be committed because it contains secrets
+	* Make sure the first letter of the owner names are captalized in both firebase db and the `config.js` `USER_MAP`

 ```js
 const AUTHENTICATED_USER_EMAILS = [